Ableton/link/README.md

 # License

-Ableton Link is dual [licensed][license] under GNU GPL version 2 and a proprietary license.
+Ableton Link is dual [licensed][license] under GPLv2+ and a proprietary license.
+If you would like to incorporate Link into a proprietary software application, please contact
-If you would like to incorporate Link into a proprietary software application, please contact <link-devs@ableton.com>.
+<link-devs@ableton.com>.

 # Building and Running Link Examples